 Student Service Coordinator, Game Design

 Niyousha brings with her several years of experience working in the Education sector.
 Upon completion of her B.A. in Sociology and Women's Studies from the University of Toronto, Niyousha began her career at Devry College of Technology as the Assistant Registrar before moving into the role of Student Advisor.
 During her employment at Devry, Niyousha completed a post-graduate diploma in Information Technology.
 Niyousha soon moved on to Centennial College, where she assumed the role of Program Officer for the Computer Studies program in the Continuing Education Department.
 While in the role of Student Service Coordinator at George Brown College, Niyousha completed her Masters of Arts in Education and her diploma in Teaching English as a Second Language.
 In addition, Niyousha teaches English for Academic Purposes within the School of English as a Second Language at George Brown College.

 Special Projects Coordinator

 Lori is a graduate of the Institute without Boundaries at George Brown College and holds a Bachelor of Arts in Communication Studies from Concordia University and the University of Windsor.
-Currently she works at the Centre for Arts and Design at GBC as the Special Projects Coordinator.
+Currently she works at the Centre for Arts, Design and Information Technology at GBC as the Special Projects Coordinator.
 Lori has over 25 years experience in the world of dance as both a performer and a designer.
 She has extensive experience as a costume and set designer for film, television, and theatre.
 From 1995 to 2005 she worked with Toronto Dance Theatre as their resident designer.
 Her independent design practice includes clients such as The National Arts Centre, Dancemakers, the CBC and Ballet Jorgen.
 Lori also does consulting work with Endes Design for residential and commercial interiors.

 Admin Student Services Coordinator